Cooling an electric vehicle battery.

 GM Sprints Past Tesla With Big EV Battery Plans & Green H2

-Started by Fred Bloggs in sci.electronics.design3 months ago 14 replies
+Started by Fred Bloggs in sci.electronics.design1 year ago 14 replies

 Critics of Tesla have long warned that investors should brace themselves for competition from other EV makers, and GM is a case in point.
 GM has...